opencontrol/example-pipelines/output/CM-8.md

 # CM-8
 ## Addressed by:
+ - VisualOps
+ - AWS Config
  - S3
  - Amazon Elastic Compute Cloud
- - AWS Config
- - VisualOps
  - AlienVault

 ## CM-8 a
-AWS Config can provide configuration snapshots, which is a point-in-time capture of all 18F resources and their configurations.
-Configuration snapshots are generated on demand via the AWS CLI, or API, and delivered to an Amazon S3 bucket that is specified

-## CM-8 a
-- AWS Config provides a detailed inventory of all 18F AWS resources and their current configuration, and continuously records configuration changes (e.g., the value of tags on Amazon EC2 instances, ingress/egress rules of security groups, and Network ACL rules for VPCs).
+- The VisualOps Cloud management tool is used to provide a visual, real-time and automated representation of the AWS infrastructure and applications within the environment.